tranquac/tranquac/README.md

-- 👋 Hi, I’m @tranquac
+- 👋 Hi, I’m @quaccws
-- 👀 I’m interested in ...
+- 👀 I’m interested in hacking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning everything related to hacking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on @quaccws
-- 📫 How to reach me ...
+- 📫 How to reach me @quaccws

 <!---
 tranquac/tranquac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.